arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ## Actuators

-This user manual section covers the Opta™ onboard actuators, showing their main hardware and software characteristics.
-The Opta™ has one user-programmable button and four user-programmable output relays.
+This user manual section covers Opta™ onboard actuators, showing their main hardware and software characteristics.
+Opta™ has one user-programmable button and four user-programmable output relays.

 ### User Button